safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 ---

 <br>**1) Create Workspace**
-<br>Start Workbench and begin with an empty workspace.
+<br>Start FME Workbench and begin with an empty workspace.

 Select Readers &gt; Add Reader from the menubar.
 When prompted set the parameters as follows: